Identification of relevant subtypes via preweighted sparse clustering: Acknowledgments

 \section{Acknowledgments}

 We wish to thank the principal investigators of the OPPERA study (namely Richard Ohrbach, Ron Dubner, Joel Greenspan, Roger Fillingim, Luda Diatchenko, Gary Slade, and William Maixner) for allowing us to use the OPPERA data.
-Sheila Gaynor was partially supported by a grant from the National Vulvodynia Association and an NSF Graduate Research Fellowship.
-Eric Bair was partially supported by NIH grants R03DE023592, R01HD072983, and UL1RR025747.
-The OPPERA study was funded by NIH grant U01DE017018.
+This work was supported by a grant from the National Vulvodynia Association and an NSF Graduate Research Fellowship [to S.G.] and the National Institutes of Health [grant numbers R03DE023592, R01HD072983, and UL1RR025747 to E.B.].
+The OPPERA study was funded by the National Institutes of Health [grant U01DE017018].

 {\it Conflict of Interest}: None declared.